wuyichen24/system-design-knowledge/patterns/transaction_patterns/Two_Phase_Commit.md

    - An assumption about the outcome of transactions, either commit, or abort, can save both messages and logging operations by the participants during the 2PC protocol's execution.
 - **Tree 2PC**:
    - The participants in a distributed transaction are typically invoked in an order which defines a tree structure, the invocation tree.
+   - Invocation tree
+      - Node: The participants
-   - In invocation tree, the participants are the nodes and the edges are the invocations (communication links).
+      - Edge: The invocations (communication links).
+      - Root of sub-tree: The coordinator.

 ## Pros & Cons
 ### Pros